New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Dental PPO vs. HMO plans

-PPO HMO
+Feature PPO HMO

 In-network coverage Large network Smaller network

-Out-of-network coverage Yes Limited to emergency services under specific circumstances2
+Out-of-network coverage Yes Limited to emergencies2

-Cost Higher premiums Lower premiums2
+Cost Higher premiums Lower premiums1

 Annual maximum Yes1 No